 - Performs other duties as assigned.

-- BSW or MSW degree or degree in related field
+- BSW or MSW degree preferred (will substitute degree in related field with case management experience)

-- Previous experience in a social work setting with older adults preferred.
+- Experience in a housing setting with older adults preferred

-- Excellent analytical, verbal and written communication skills; ability to establish rapport
+- Tactful and professional verbal and written communication

 - Strong commitment to the ethics and purpose of the social work field as defined by NASW

-- Demonstrates ability to use good judgment and maintain confidentiality
+- Demonstrates ability to use sound judgment and maintain confidentiality

 - Ability to work independently, multi-task, and set priorities to meet deadlines